census-instrumentation/opencensus-go/README.md

 ```

 In order to update an existing tag set, get the tag set from the current context,
-use TagSetBuilder to mutate and put it back to the context.
+use NewTagSet and put the new tag set back to the context.

-See the [NewTagSetBuilder (Replace)][newtagsetbuilderreplace-ex] example.
+See the [NewTagSet (Replace)][newtags-replace-ex] example.

 ## Stats API